 Integrated backup storage appliances

 Integrated data protection hardware is available from certain vendors.
-An integrated device is a file server equipped with HDDs and the vendor's proprietary backup software, typically with automated features to help monitor disk capacity, expand storage capacity and preconfigured tape libraries.
+An integrated device is a file server equipped with HDDs and the vendor's proprietary backup software, typically with automated features to help monitor disk capacity, expand storage capacity and manage preconfigured tape libraries.

 Cloud backup storage: Public, private and hybrid

 Cloud-to-cloud backup is an offshoot in which data is copied between multiple public cloud storage platforms.
-Using cloud-to-cloud backup hastens recovery of mission-critical data, although it also multiplies the chances that storage security could be compromised, at least in comparison to hard offline backup.
+Using cloud-to-cloud backup hastens recovery of mission-critical data, although it also multiplies the chances that storage security could be compromised -- at least, in comparison to hard offline backup.

 Some enterprises opt to host internal private cloud storage using a proprietary network to back up data to locally managed servers.
 Others mix private cloud storage with internal private storage to build a hybrid cloud.
-However it is deployed, cloud backup storage is cited by experts as a key ingredient in an enterprise disaster recovery strategy.
+However it's deployed, cloud backup storage is cited by experts as a key ingredient in an enterprise disaster recovery strategy.

 Varied backup storage media: Where do backups go?

 Regardless of where it resides, all backup storage at some point lands on fixed disk.
 In the realm of backup storage, flash memory serves as an adjunct to disk-based systems.
-This architecture consists of a storage array outfitted with rotational disk drives mixed with solid-state drives that serve as flash cache.
+This architecture consists of a storage array outfitted with rotational disk drives mixed with solid-state drives (SSDs) that serve as flash cache.
 Data initially gets written to flash and subsequently moved via software to disk for backup and other purposes.

-A NAS device may variously be called a NAS filer, storage server filer, SAN filer or a storage filer.
+A NAS device might variously be called a NAS filer, storage server filer, SAN filer or a storage filer.
 These file servers come with massive HDD storage capacity and often are earmarked for archiving, backup and shared storage, particularly in midsize organizations or those seeking to decrease their reliance on tape.
-Scale-out NAS devices have features that allow them to be used as an archiving tool for unstructured data.
+Scale-out NAS devices have features that enable them to be used as an archiving tool for unstructured data.